 Rich Visualisation Capabilities: Streamlit has several built-in components and libraries which provides top notch capabilities for producing rich, interesting, user friendly and immersive visualisations.
 Ranging from graphs, scatter plots, charts, dashboards and interactive maps, it gives app developers the tools required to produce awe-inspiring and compelling historical data visualisation.
 The fact that it integrates seamlessly with visualisation libraries such as Matplotlib and Plotly, assists developers to leverage advanced features and customisation options, thus ensuring that visualisation outputs are informative as well as appealing visually.

-Seamless Integration with Python Ecosystem

-Streamlit is a Python-based framework.
+Seamless Integration with Python Ecosystem: Streamlit is a Python-based framework.
 This makes it easy for it to adapt to the extensive Python libraries and tools, thus easing interoperability and code reusability.
 It allows the use of popular Python libraries like Pandas, NumPy, and Scikit-learn, which all seamlessly integrate into Streamlit applications.

-Streamlined Development Workflow

-Streamlit's declarative syntax streamlines its development workflow.
+Streamlined Development Workflow: Streamlit's declarative syntax streamlines its development workflow.
 This helps build highly functional applications without the worry of writing complex code structures.

 4.6.6 Why choose Anaconda?